yuja/jj/docs/FAQ.md

 The wiki lists additional TUIs and GUIs beyond the terminal: [GUI-and-TUI](https://github.com/jj-vcs/jj/wiki/GUI-and-TUI)

-### Should I co-locate my repository?
+### <a name="should-i-co-locate-my-repository"></a>Should I colocate my repository?

-Co-locating a Jujutsu repository allows you to use both Jujutsu and Git in the same working copy.
+Colocating a Jujutsu repository allows you to use both Jujutsu and Git in the same working copy.
 The benefits of doing so are:

 - You can use Git commands when you're not sure how to do something with